okfn/measure/README.md

 The Facebook processor collects data about each page listed in the `pages` section.
 For each page, the processor collects:

-- **impressions**: The total number of impressions seen of any content associated with your Page, since the page was created.
+- **impressions**: The total number of impressions seen of any content associated with your Page, for the collection period (day).
 This metric is referred to as **"Page Impressions"** (See [here](https://developers.facebook.com/docs/graph-api/reference/v2.7/insights#page_impressions)).
-- **interactions**: The total number of _stories_ created about your Page, since it's creation.
+- **interactions**: The total number of _stories_ created about your Page, for the period (day).
 Stories include: liking your Page, posting to your Page's Wall, liking, commenting on or sharing one of your Page posts, answering a Question you posted, RSVPing to one of your events, mentioning your Page, photo-tagging your Page or checking in at your Place.
 This metric is referred to as **"Page Stories"** (See _Page and Post Stories and "People talking about this"_ on [Insights](https://developers.facebook.com/docs/graph-api/reference/v2.7/insight)).
-- **mentions**: The total number of times a page was "tagged" since it's creation.
+- **mentions**: The total number of times a page was "tagged" for the period (day).
 This metric is a subset of _interactions_.
 - **followers**: The total number of Facebook Users who "liked" the page.
 This metric is referred to as **"page fans"**.
 (See _Page User Demographics_ on [Insights](https://developers.facebook.com/docs/graph-api/reference/v2.7/insight)

 ```yaml